MESSAGE FROM CHAIRMAN

 Vision: Your trusted financial partner

-Values: The Company is committed to building 4 basic values: 1) Respect 2) Integrity 3) Communication 4) Excellence “Investing With Purpose”
+Core Values: The Company is committed to building 4 basic values: 1) Respect

 Business Overview

-In 2000, Ocean Securities Company Limited sold its shares to United Investment Limited, a UOB group company in Singapore.
-And change the name to UOB Securities (Thailand) Company Limited.
+In 2000, Ocean Securities Company Limited sold its shares to United Investment Limited, a UOB group company in Singapore, and changed the name to UOB Securities (Thailand) Company Limited.
 Subsequently, there was a business merger between UOB Group and Kay Hian Holdings Group as UOB-Kay Hian Holdings Limited.
-In 2001, the shareholding structure was restructured by United Investment Limited sold all its shares to UOB-Kay Hian Holdings Limited allows UOB-Kay Hian Holdings Limited to hold 99.99% of the total paid up shares and change the name to UOB Kay Hian Securities (Thailand) Company Limited.
-Later in the same year, the Company bought a retail business from BNP Paribas Peregrine Securities (Thailand) Company Limited and on February 21, 2005, the Company transformed into a public company under the name UOB Kay Hian Securities (Thailand) Public Company Limited.
+In 2001, the shareholding structure was restructured when United Investment Limited sold all its shares to UOB-Kay Hian Holdings Limited, allowing UOB-Kay Hian Holdings Limited to hold 99.99% of the total paid-up shares and changed the name to UOB Kay Hian Securities (Thailand) Company Limited.
+Later in the same year, the Company bought a retail business from BNP Paribas Peregrine Securities (Thailand) Company Limited, and on February 21, 2005, the Company transformed into a public company under the name UOB Kay Hian Securities (Thailand) Public Company Limited.

-UOB - Kay Hian Holdings Limited which is the parent company, a listed securities company which its subsidiary has significant market share in Singapore also have regional offices in Hong Kong, Malaysia, London, New York, Jakarta, Shanghai, and Manila.
+UOB-Kay Hian Holdings Limited, the parent company, is a listed securities company whose subsidiaries have significant market share in Singapore and also have regional offices in Hong Kong, Malaysia, London, New York, Jakarta, Shanghai, Manila and Toronto.
 It is also an associate of United Overseas Bank group, a large commercial bank in Singapore which has a presence in Thailand, United Overseas Bank (Thai) Public Company Limited.
 As a result of such extensive relationships and networks, the Company can expand its customer base both domestically and internationally.

-In addition, the Company has received exchange on knowledge, experience, and assistance in conducting securities business from the group companies.
-We have entered into a Service Agreement with UOB Kay Hian Private Limited, a subsidiary of UOB-Kay Hian Holdings Limited offers a wide range of services (details of the Service Agreement and service fees can be found in topic “Connected transactions”) From the past to the present, the Company has received assistance under the service agreement, such as providing assistance in developing information technology systems to be linked to a single system within the UOB Kay Hian Group.
-Set up a securities trading and risk management system including developing various systems which continue to be effective and meet clients’ requirements according to international standards.
+In addition, the Company has received knowledge exchange, experience, and assistance in conducting securities business from the group companies.
+We have entered into a Service Agreement with UOB Kay Hian Private Limited, a subsidiary of UOB-Kay Hian Holdings Limited, which offers a wide range of services (details of the Service Agreement and service fees can be found in the topic “Connected transactions”).
+From the past to the present, the Company has received assistance under the service agreement, such as developing information technology systems linked to a single system within the UOB Kay Hian Group, setting up a securities trading and risk management system, and developing various systems which continue to be effective and meet clients’ requirements according to international standards.

-Since 2005, the Company has received marketing support and the implementation of the Cross Selling Project, enabling the Company to expand its brokerage services to its clients by introducing clients through group companies.
-In addition, the company benefits from sharing resources with group companies, for example using information together in securities analysis work including giving the company ability to access overseas securities analyzing articles and market conditions prepared by group companies to develop our research.
+Since 2005, the Company has received marketing support and implemented the Cross Selling Project, enabling the Company to expand its brokerage services to clients by introducing clients through group companies.
+In addition, the Company benefits from sharing resources with group companies, for example using information together in securities analysis including access to overseas research articles and market conditions prepared by group companies to develop our research.

 In 2010, the Company acquired and transferred the brokerage business from Merchant Partners Securities Public Company Limited.
 The Company issued and allocated new ordinary shares to Merchant Partners Securities Public Company Limited as consideration for the business transfer.

-And in 2011 the Company acquired United Securities Public Company Limited ("United"), which includes benefits right to be derived, to hire or contract about the provision of services specifically for Investment Consultant, any property, leasehold rights in connection with securities business property in cash receivables and other liabilities but excluding United's liabilities and obligations before transferring United assets (“Business Transfer”).
+In 2011, the Company acquired United Securities Public Company Limited ("United"), which includes rights to hire or contract for services specifically for Investment Consultants, any property, leasehold rights in connection with securities business, receivables, and other assets but excluding United's liabilities and obligations before the asset transfer (“Business Transfer”).

-In 2018, the Company entered into an asset purchase agreement related to the operation of certain retail securities business from AEC Securities Public Company Limited including 6 Branch offices.
-And the Company was approved to qualify as bondholders' representative as a channel to increase income for the Company.
+In 2018, the Company entered into an asset purchase agreement related to the operation of certain retail securities business from AEC Securities Public Company Limited, including 6 branch offices.
+The Company was also approved to qualify as bondholders' representative as a channel to increase income.

 Capital Structure

-List of major shareholders As of December 31, 2023, the Company’s major shareholder is UOB-Kay Hian Holdings Limited holding 70.65% with details as follow:
+As of 31 December 2024, the Company's major shareholder is UOB-Kay Hian Holdings Limited, holding 70.65 percent of the shares, with the following shareholding details:

 No. Name Number of shares %